Total Law

 EU nationals and their family members who, by 31 December 2020, had been continuously living in the UK for five years are eligible for settled status.
 EU citizens and their family members who arrive after this date or have not been living in the UK for five years are eligible for ‘pre-settled’ status, which allows them to stay in the UK, and after five years can apply for settled status.

-Settled status is the same thing as UK residency, removing immigration restrictions.
+Settled status is an equivalent status to UK permanent residency, removing immigration restrictions.

 5. You have been living in the UK on an Ancestry Visa